 Building Occupant Warning System

-The Building Code of Australia in clause 8 of Specification E1.5 specifies that a required sprinkler system installed in a building must be connected to and be able to activate the building occupant warning system under a building permit.
+The Building Code of Australia in clause 8 of Specification E1.5 specifies that a required sprinkler system installed in a building must be connected to and be able to activate the occupant warning system under a building permit.

 - AS 1670.1-2004 Fire detection, warning, control and intercom systems – System design, installation and commissioning – Fire